NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

   int category[sparse_dim];
 } Data;
 ```

+In using the Raw format, an user must preprocess their own dataset to generate the continuous keys for each slot.
+Then, the user must specify the list of the slot sizes with the `slot_size_array` option.
+So, in the json config snippet above, we assume that the slot 0 has the continuous keyset `{0, 1, 2 ...
+39884405}`, whilst the slot 1 has its keyset on a different space `{0, 1, 2 ...
+39043}`.

 ### Parquet Data Format
 Parquet is a column-oriented data format of Apache Hadoop ecosystem, which is free and open-source.
 To reduce the file sizes, it supports compression and encoding.
 For more information, check out [its official documentation](https://parquet.apache.org/documentation/latest/).